gridiron-zone/huddle/docs/docs/02-developers/01-overview.md

 # Overview

 ## Introduction
-[Desmos](../01-intro.md) aims to provide developers a protocol with which they will be able to create decentralized and censorship-resistant social enabled apps.
-Different apps, with different scopes and their own Term of Services will be able to use the features offered by Desmos to customize their user experience in a unique way.
+[Huddle](../01-intro.md) aims to provide developers a protocol with which they will be able to create decentralized and censorship-resistant social enabled apps.
+Different apps, with different scopes and their own Term of Services will be able to use the features offered by Huddle to customize their user experience in a unique way.

 If you want to know more about the base concepts of a blockchain and understand some key points, please take a look at the [FAQ page](07-faq.md).

 ## Core features
-The core features of Desmos are organised in **modules** following the specification of the [Cosmos-SDK](https://docs.cosmos.network/main/building-modules/intro.html).
+The core features of Huddle are organised in **modules** following the specification of the [Cosmos-SDK](https://docs.cosmos.network/main/building-modules/intro.html).

 Here a brief description of each one of these: